talha1503/StackOverflow_Questions_Tagger/README.md

-<h1 alogn='center'> Multi-Label-Classification </h1>
+<h1 alogn='center'> StackOverflow_Questions_Tagger </h1>

-Multi-Label Classfication of questions scraped from StackOverflow.
+Scraped 100k questions from StackOverflow to create the dataset.
+Did Multi-Label Classification to predict the tags associated with a question.